Vyral/justin-udy-recruiting/_posts/2019-12-02-how-to-make-2020-your-best-year-yet.md

 * Relevant: Make sure your goals make sense and are something you can push toward
 * Timely: Set an end date on your goals&nbsp;

-As you follow this list, these criteria will help you move forward quicker with your plan.
+As you follow this list, these criteria will help you move forward with your plan.
 One tip that’s always helped me is segmenting things into “one” increments: one day, one week, one month, one quarter, and one year.
 I have certain things I want to get done in a day, a week, a month, etc.&nbsp;

 If you’d like to know more about setting goals or want me to provide a list of SMART goals you can follow, don’t hesitate to call or email me.
 I’d love to speak with you.